syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Inject Custom CSS

-The Blink rendering engine provides the support for inject the custom CSS to be applied in HTML or URL before rendering to PDF.
+The Blink rendering engine supports the injection of custom CSS to be applied to HTML or a URL before rendering it into a PDF document using the 'Css' property of the [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class

 {% tabs %}